Photo of girl student

 School routines and safety rules

-• During morning interval, children are to eat their morning tea inside for five minutes before going out to play.
+• During morning interval, tamariki are to eat their morning tea inside for five minutes before going out to play.

-• At lunchtime, children are to remain sitting down while eating their lunch from 12:30-12:40 pm.
+• At lunchtime, tamariki eat their lunch from 12:40-12:55 pm inside their classroom.
 This is supervised by their teacher.
-Children may then go to play after checking that the area/classroom is clean and tidy with no rubbish.
+Tamariki may then go to play after checking that the area/classroom is clean and tidy with no rubbish.

-• We encourage healthy eating – no lollies or fizzy drink at school.
+• We encourage healthy eating - no lollies and water only at school.

-• Children must not leave the school grounds during the school day unless they have permission from their teacher.
+• Tamariki must not leave the school grounds during the school day unless they have permission from their teacher.
 They MUST check out at the office before leaving, and check back in again.

 Smokefree status